ipavlic/apex-fp/website/docs/api/function/Fn.md

 ### field

 Starts the construction of a field criteria matching function by defining a field.
 The field can be defined as an `Schema.SObjectField` or given as a `String` relation.
-Returns an [`IncompleteFieldsMatch`](IncompleteFieldsMatch) which can be completed into a [`FieldsMatch`](FieldsMatch) by invoking methods on it.
+Returns an [`IncompleteFieldsMatch`](IncompleteFieldsMatch) which can be completed into a [`MatchFields`](MatchFields) by invoking methods on it.

 **Signature**